serv-terr/pbl_met/doc/src/manual.md

 This permissive approach is complemented by the existence of quite a number of member functions whose task is to test the time stamps of a specific time series possess some desirable properties, like being equally-spaced, containing no gaps or invalid times, and more. _pbl_met_ users  may then choose which actual properties to check (and then ensure) prior to perform their application-specific processing.

+###### What about _multivariate_ time series?

+The `TimeSeries`data type is by its very nature _univariate_.
+Many real-world time series, however, constitute _multivariate_ time series - think for example to the many measurements taken simultaneously by a meteorological station equipped with many instruments.

+Treating multivariate time series is possible in _pbl_met_, but a bit indirectly.

+First of all, for two univariate time series to be treated as parts of a larger multivariate time series, their time stamp vectors must contain all valid value, and be component wise identical (up to 4 times the machine epsilon for double precision variables).
+The truth of this condition can be tested with a specific member function, `isSameTimes`.
+This granted, _and_ if the time stamp vector common to the two time series is well-spaces, it makes sense to compute cross-quantities (like cross-covariances, cross-correlations), with lags having a precise time meaning.

 ###### Member procedures